Josh King (basketball)

-Josh King (born August 24, 1985) is an American basketball coach who is currently the head coach of the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
+Josh King (born August 24, 1985) is an American professional basketball coach who is the head coach of the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
 After playing college basketball for East Carolina and Eckerd, King immediately moved into coaching and served as an assistant coach in the college system between 2008 and 2018.
 In 2018, he moved overseas for the first time, spending three seasons as an assistant with Riesen Ludwigsburg in Germany.
 His first head coach position came in 2021 with Czech club USK Praha before returning to Riesen Ludwigsburg as head coach in 2022.
 After two seasons with Ludwigsburg, he had a brief stint with Darüşşafaka in Turkey before joining the South East Melbourne Phoenix in Australia in October 2024.

 High school career

 King was born in Hammond, Indiana.
 He played high school basketball at Trinity High School in Trinity, North Carolina.
 As a senior in 2003–04, King averaged 27.1 points per game and led his team to the state 3A championship.
 He earned North Carolina AP Player of the Year honors and was named the NCHSAA 3A Player of Year.
 He set a state high school single-season record for three-point field goals made (164) and set a state high school single-game record for three-point field goals made (12).
 His 416 career three-pointers saw him finish as the state's all-time leader in career three-point field goals, surpassing the former mark of 275.